n-saraseka/bad_apple_tiler/README.md

 # bad_apple-tiler
- An app for tiling the Bad Apple!! clip with 2 images.
+ A script for tiling the Bad Apple!! clip with 2 images.

 # Required apps
 Python ver.
 3.0 or later.